basti1302/angular-browserify/readme.markdown

 This is a small example/seed project for using AngularJS with Browserify.
 It demonstrates how to structure code by using CommonJS modules together with AngularJS' dependency injection mechanism.

+An accompanying blog post can be found at <https://blog.codecentric.de/en/2014/08/angularjs-browserify/>.

 Build
 -----